 LIST YOUR CREDIT CARDS BY INTEREST RATE

-Make a list of all your credit cards, sorted from highest APR to lowest, and jot down the outstanding
+Make a list of all your credit cards, sorted from highest APR to lowest, and jot down the outstanding balances.

 Did you manage to negotiate down a couple of cards?
 Great.
 Now sort by interest rate again.